Learning low-rank latent mesoscale structures in networks: Experimental Details

-\item[(4)] If we uniformly randomly sample a walk of $k=21$ nodes, we are more likely to obtain communities with $10$ or more nodes in the induced subgraph for \dataset{Caltech} than for \dataset{UCLA}, \dataset{Harvard}, and \dataset{MIT}. \begin{itemize} \item This observation manifests directly from the box plots in Figure~\ref{fig:Figure_boxcompare} for {community sizes in latent motifs and subgraphs that are induced by} $k$-paths{.} {We can also indirectly justify this observation.} From the reconstruction accuracies for $Y \leftarrow X$ in Figure~\ref{fig:network_recons}\textbf{b},\textbf{c}, where $X$ is one of the {four synthetic networks (\dataset{ER$_2$}, \dataset{WS$_2$}, \dataset{BA$_2$}, and \dataset{SBM$_{2}$} ) }, we observe that \dataset{WS$_2$} outperform both BA and ER networks in reconstructing \dataset{Caltech}, but they are one of the lowest-performing networks for reconstructing the Facebook networks of the other three universities.
-In other words, the nonnegative linear combinations of the latent motifs of {\dataset{WS$_{2}$}} better approximate the mesoscale patches of \dataset{Caltech} than the mesoscale patches of \dataset{UCLA}, \dataset{Harvard}, and \dataset{MIT}.
-Recall that most latent motifs of {\dataset{WS$_{2}$}} at scale $k = 21$ have blocks of black entries of size $10 \times 10$ or larger (see Figure~\ref{fig:all_dictionaries_3}); these correspond to adjacency matrices of communities with $10$ or more nodes.
-It seems that {this} community structure is more likely to occur in subgraphs that are induced from {uniformly random} samples of $k=21$-node walks in \dataset{Caltech} than from such samples in \dataset{UCLA}, \dataset{Harvard}, or \dataset{MIT}. \end{itemize}
+\item[(4)] If we uniformly randomly sample a path with $k = 21$ nodes, we are more likely to obtain communities with $10$ or more nodes in an associated induced subgraph for \dataset{Caltech} than for \dataset{UCLA}, \dataset{Harvard}, and \dataset{MIT}. \begin{itemize} \item This observation manifests directly in the box plots in Figure~\ref{fig:Figure_boxcompare} for the community sizes in the latent motifs and subgraphs that are induced by $k$-paths.
+We can also indirectly justify this observation.
+From the reconstruction accuracies for {$X\leftarrow Y$} in Figures~\ref{fig:network_recons}\textbf{b}--\textbf{e}, where {$Y$} is one of the four synthetic networks (\dataset{ER$_2$}, \dataset{WS$_2$}, \dataset{BA$_2$}, and \dataset{SBM$_{2}$}), we observe that \dataset{WS$_2$} is better than the BA and ER networks at reconstructing \dataset{Caltech} but that it is one of the worst-performing networks for reconstructing the Facebook networks of the other three universities.
+In other words, the nonnegative linear combinations of the latent motifs of \dataset{WS$_{2}$} better approximate the mesoscale patches of \dataset{Caltech} than the mesoscale patches of \dataset{UCLA}, \dataset{Harvard}, and \dataset{MIT}.
+Recall that most latent motifs of \dataset{WS$_{2}$} at scale $k = 21$ have communities with $10$ or more nodes.
+It seems that this community structure is more likely to occur in subgraphs that are induced by uniformly random samples of $k$-paths in \dataset{Caltech} with $k = 21$ nodes than from such samples in \dataset{UCLA}, \dataset{Harvard}, or \dataset{MIT}. \end{itemize}

 \end{description}